awguzman/Sleeper-Dynasty-Assistant/README.md

 This is a living project with many planned features including:

-- **Trade Values**: A new tab allowing users to see player trade values.
-- **League View**: A "bird's-eye view" tab that displays all team rosters in the league side-by-side.
+- **League View**: A "bird's-eye view" tab that displays all team rosters in the league side-by-side with strength analysis.
 - **Touchdown Regression**: Use historical data to predict touchdown regression candidacy in the following season.
 - **In-house Projections** Use historical data to produce custom scoring projections.